MarshmallowNinja/SouthPark64Remake/README.md

-# South Park 64 Remake
+# South Park 64 Remake - Unstable Branch
- Complete remake of the 1998 game, South Park.
-Also known as South Park: Deeply Impacted.
-Also known as *south park snowball game for the 64*.
+ This branch is solely used for back-up, mod resource and developer partners.

- This remake is being made completely from the ground up, with no sort of monetization at all for the end user.
+ DO NOT build an executable from this branch, DO NOT fork this code (mainly because there will be unfinished code).

  Discord server: https://discord.gg/ePcnXsbm3a